 Health and well-being is a key part of Group's ESG strategy.
 The pandemic has magnified this issue and pushed it to the forefront of our thinking.
 Ensuring that Olivia Centre is as safe as possible for all its users has been paramount in our thinking since the outbreak of the novel coronavirus.
 The Group have implemented procedures and installed innovative technological solutions to ensure a safe and health-friendly space for everyone using the centre.
-In 2023 Olivia Centre was recertified with a WELL Health-Safety Rating maintaining a high score of 25/25 points.
-This is a data-based, independently verified assessment for buildings, focusing on the analysis of operational rules, use and maintenance standards, stakeholder engagement and contingency plans to ensure maximum COVID-19 protection at present and in the future.
-Olivia received a maximum score of 25 out of 25 points.
+In 2024 Olivia Centre achieved the WELL Health-Safety Rating for all buildings, maintaining a high score of 25/25 points.

 The Group complies with all applicable environmental and related regulations.
 The Group recognizes the necessity of taking into account within its activity the environmental aspects and therefore voluntarily implements many solutions dedicated to limit its impact on the environment, e.g. by reducing water and energy consumption.
 All buildings with the Olivia Centre from their very early stage were designed to meet abovementioned requirements.
-All buildings are BREEAM certified (2 rated Very Good, and 5 rated Excellent) with each new building improving the effectiveness of the previous one's pro-social and pro-environmental solutions.
+All office buildings are BREEAM certified (2 rated Very Good, and 5 rated Excellent) with each new building improving the effectiveness of the previous one's pro-social and pro-environmental solutions.